maciej-trebacz/DCPU-Bas/README.md

 ## Licence

-This code is licenced on the terms of the [http://www.opensource.org/licenses/mit-license.php](MIT Licence).
+This code is licenced on the terms of the [MIT Licence](http://www.opensource.org/licenses/mit-license.php).